- Who are we

 2. "Young Development Agriculturalist of the year”

-3. "Award(s) of Merit or Honorary Membership” (restricted to TAA members)
+3. "Award(s) of Merit” (restricted to TAA individual and employees of corporate members).

 In addition, nominations for "National Awards” (CBEs, OBEs MBEs etc.) can be made to the Chairman of the Honours Panel, who will consider nominations received and submit proposals to the UK Government.

 "Development Agriculturalist of the year"